 Whether you’re visiting Tucson, Arizona for a weekend or driving south on I-10 and looking for an intriguing place to stop, 48 hours in Tucson will give you time to soak in a bit of Sonoran Desert ambiance and partake of a margarita or two.
 When I recently visited Tucson, I focused on the natural beauty, history, and southwestern food of the area.
 Here are just a few suggestions when you're looking for the Ultimate Guide to 48 Hours in Tucson, Arizona.
-Be sure to check out Wander for more great suggestions on what you can do when you visit Tucson.
+Also, be sure to check out Wander for more great suggestions on what you can do when you visit Tucson.

 Getting to Tucson